 In the race to go digital – while pursuing likes, shares, followers, clicks and reposts – it’s vital for brands to make sure that they have a diversified Key Opinion Leader – KOL campaign strategy.
 The concept behind the influencer industry is far from new with celebrities providing an extra shove to a brand’s reputation.
 Brands expect to see results when they partner with KOLs, which is why it can feel defeating when expensive campaigns result in low sales generation.
 Traditional e-commerce platforms like Taobao and JD are converging with social, while social platforms like WeChat and Weibo are integrating with e-commerce (Social Shopping).
-When it comes to marketing to China, platforms and marketing approaches are constantly evolving, which is why we’ve come up with some KOL tactics to maximize your marketing potential for this year.
+When it comes to marketing to China, platforms and marketing approaches are constantly evolving, which is why we’ve come up with some kol marketing tactics to maximize your marketing potential for this year.

 Make Room for New Retail O2O Marketing

 China’s Gen Z consumers rely heavily on social media for shopping and 31% of them prefer to shop at brick-and-mortar stores.
 Many Chinese shoppers use chat tools and social media for product reviews, but also enjoy the value of an in-person shopping experience with the ability to touch a product.
 This also includes consumers visiting a store to check out what they want to purchase, then going online to find out more about the product and purchasing the product through an e-commerce platform.
-KOLs can be a great option for brands that want to market pop-up stores or host special events with consumer incentives.
+KOL Marketing can be a great option for brands that want to market pop-up stores or host special events with consumer incentives.
 Another great way brands can drive foot traffic is by giving influencers exclusive coupons that could include things like loyalty program benefits or special offers that consumers can only redeem by going to a physical store location.

 Take Advantage of Search Engine Optimization

 Brands tend to understand that KOL marketing is a powerful tool, but don’t realize how much marketing potential they lose by not developing a KOL campaign that includes search engine optimization.
 Not utilizing the full extent of search engine optimization can be a significant loss in gaining new customers.
-The best social platforms for search engine optimization in China are Little Red Book and Weibo.
+The best Chinese social media for search engine optimization are Little Red Book APP and Weibo.
 Posts from both platforms are indexed by Baidu, which can have a huge market reach for brand exposure.
 This method of optimization has the potential to take over traditional forms of SEO practices.
 Chinese consumers often choose browsing products on social media platforms over mobile search engine browsers.
 WeChat Marketing is also gaining a lot of traction by utilizing their internal search engine for brand zone search.
 Brands can take advantage of these platforms by determining specific keywords to target and confirming that the keywords are used throughout the messages and articles that KOLs post.